PCC election may be re-run after winner withdraws over historic conviction | ITV News

-The election for Wiltshire and Swindon police and crime commissioner may need to be re-run after the race was won by a candidate who withdrew over a historic driving conviction.
+The Wiltshire and Swindon Police and Crime Commissioner election may need to be re-run after the winner withdrew because of an historic driving conviction.

-Conservative Party candidate Jonathon Seed received 40% of the vote in the first round and was elected after it went to a second ballot, but will not be able to take up the post.
+Conservative Party candidate Jonathon Seed received 40% of the vote in the first round and was elected after the second ballot was counted, but he will not able to take up the post.

-In a statement released after the result was declared, the election’s returning officer Terence Herbert said he would be considering the next steps after taking appropriate legal advice.
+The election's returning officer, Terence Herbert, made a statement after the official result was declared on Monday saying that he would be considering the "next steps".

+As regards to the next steps, as the head of paid services, I am the appropriate officer for making any declaration as to the Office of the Police and Crime Commissioner becoming vacant.

 Mr Herbert said: "The election has been called and Jonathon Seed has been duly elected.